Add a network target or a website

 - NTLM: Used mainly in Windows environments, NTLM is a security protocol for authentication;

-- POST: Submits authentication data to the server via an HTTP POST request, allowing server-side authentication.
+- POST: Submits authentication data to the server via an HTTP POST request, allowing server-side authentication;

 - Confirm with the “Save” button